Join me!

 Love Grows: Bulbs to Plant in the Fall for a Kindness Victory Garden

 These days, we could all use a little more kindness.
 Bring cheer to your loved ones with a beautiful bouquet of freshly cut flowers.
 Right now is the perfect time to start preparing spring bulbs so they can grow into a lovely kindness victory garden that’s meant for sharing.
-Here is how to start a flowering garden and the best bulbs to plant in the fall.
+Here’s how to start a flowering garden and the best bulbs to plant in the fall.

 Young girl holding a bouquet of hyacinth flowers

-Photo courtesy of flowerbulbs.com
+Photo courtesy of Flowerbulb.eu

 There’s nothing more heartwarming to me than a gardener sharing their bounty.
 More than once, I have driven by both urban and rural flower stands where folks can pick up a fresh bouquet from a garden overflowing with blooms.
 It’s such a lovely sentiment.
-It’s hard to know exactly how much the person who picks up the bouquet needs it, but I’m betting that it makes much more of a difference then you would expect.
+It’s hard to know exactly how much the person who picks up the bouquet needs it, but I’m betting that it makes much more of a difference than you would expect.

 It’s not just the receiver getting the bouquet that gets the benefit of growing kindness and love in this way.
-The feeling you get when you give a gift that someone truly loves, and makes a difference in their life, is a great reward in itself.
-And of course let’s not forget the true beauty and healing that comes from growing a garden, cutting and arranging the flowers, and presenting them as a gift.
+The feeling you get when you give a gift that someone truly loves and makes a difference in their life is a great reward in itself.
+And of course, let’s not forget the true beauty and healing that comes from growing a garden, cutting and arranging the flowers, and presenting them as a gift.

 The Gift of Homegrown Flowers

-Peggy Anne Montgomery of Garden Media Group, a horticulturist who lived in the Netherlands for many years where the practice of giving bouquets was very common said it perfectly.
-She said, “Giving people flowers makes them feel special, especially when they are from your own garden.
-A bottle of wine is nice but a bouquet, even a small one, reminds friends and family that you care for a week or two.
+“Giving people flowers makes them feel special, especially when they are from your own garden.
+A bottle of wine is nice, but a bouquet, even a small one, reminds friends and family that you care for a week or two.
 It’s really very easy to brighten someone’s day with flowers!”

 I couldn’t agree more!